-- 6.472 The AI report, February 2005, observed that "Most victims of violence in the family have no access to medical treatment."
-[28e] (p12) - 6.473 The IWPR reported, on 19 July 2005, that "Analysts say cases of domestic violence have been on the rise, but accurate statistics are difficult to gain because much of it goes unreported.
+- 25.44 The UNHCR COI report, October 2005, noted that "Domestic violence (including 'honour killings') continues to take place in Iraq, and some observers believe it has increased since the fall of the former regime, given the corresponding rise in conservative attitudes."
+[40c] (p36) - 25.45 The Al report, February 2005, observed that "Most victims of violence in the family have no access to medical treatment."
+[28e] (p12) - 25.46 The IWPR reported, on 19 July 2005, that "Analysts say cases of domestic violence have been on the rise, but accurate statistics are difficult to gain because much of it goes unreported.
 Deteriorating living conditions, which have put additional stress on families, are considered to be a major factor."
-[11e] - 6.474 The USSD report 2005 stated: - 128 This Country of Origin Information Report contains the most up-to-date publicly available information as at 10 March 2006.
-Older source material has been included where it contains relevant information not available in more recent documents.
+[11e] - 25.47 The USSD report 2005 stated:

 "Victims of domestic violence received no substantive assistance from the government.
 Domestic violence against women occurred, but little was known about its extent.
 Such abuse was customarily addressed within the tightly knit family structure.
 There was no public discussion of the subject, and no statistics were published."
-[2h] (p19)
+[2b] (p19)

-- 6.475 The same report stated that "This high level of acceptance of violence within marriage is supported by Iraqi legislation.
+- 25.48 The AI report, February 2005, stated that "This high level of acceptance of violence within marriage is supported by Iraqi legislation.
 According to the Penal Code of 1969, which is still in force, a husband who 'disciplines' his wife is exempt from criminal liability for doing so (Article 41(1))."
-[28e] (p11-12) - 6.476 The report also noted that:
+[28e] (p11-12) - 25.49 The report also noted that: